-convolution model rfxconv (Kolehmainen et al. 2011), which has the advantage to take into account the exact shape of the illuminating continuum.
-For sake of completeness we also tried the self-consistent reflection model relxill by García et al. (2014), whose novelty is that for each point on the disk the proper reflection spectrum is chosen for each relativistically calculated emission angle.
-In the relxill model we fixed the photon index and e-folding energy of the reflected spectrum to those of the nthComp component.
+each relativistically calculated emission angle.
+In the relxill model, we fixed the photon index and e-folding energy of the reflected spectrum to those of the nthComp component.
 Both these models include emission lines from the most abundant elements or ions, as in the case of reflionx.
-Again we obtain a good fit of the 4U 1705-44 spectrum, with best-fit values of the reflection and smearing parameters well in agreement with those obtained with other reflection models (see Tab.
-3, cf. with Tab.
-1 and 2).
+Again, we obtain a good fit of the 4U 1705-44 spectrum, with best-fitting values of the reflection and smearing parameters well in agreement with those obtained with other reflection models (see Table 3, cf. with Tables 1 and 2).